Field-Effect-Transistor/archiso/README.md

 - **Added git**: [Git](https://git-scm.com/) is included for version control and easier collaboration.
 - **Oh My Zsh for root**: Installed [Oh My Zsh](https://ohmyz.sh/) for the root user to improve the command-line experience.
-- **SSH server with passwordless authentication**: The SSH server is configured to allow passwordless authentication for convenience.
+- **SSH server with empty password authentication**: The SSH server is configured to allow empty password authentication for convenience.
+SHH connection is opened on port `3469`.
 - **Optimized pacman mirrors**: Mirrors for pacman have been sorted for faster package installation and updates. (for Ukraine)

 ## Requirements